pureexe/FSC-LITE/README.md

 # FSC-LITE
-my school project to prevent autorun virus (Not working fully)
+my school project at Matayom 3 (2011) to prevent autorun virus (Not working fully)